getbowtied/shopkeeper-portfolio/README.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Portfolio custom post type for Shopkeeper
+Extends the functionality of your WordPress site by adding a 'Portfolio' custom posty type allowing you to organize and showcase you your work or products.
+Companion plugin for the Shopkeeper theme.

 == Changelog ==